JavaScript Promises part 2: Going deeper with Promises

 let cachedData; function getData() { if (!cachedData) return new Promise(resolve => { let req = new XMLHttpRequest(); req.open('get', '/some/endpoint'); req.onload = response => { cachedData = response; resolve(response); }; req.send(); }); else return cachedData; }

-The problem with this function is its return value is inconsistent.
-The first time, before the data is cached, it returns a promise that represents the request, which is resolved once we have the data.
+The problem here is the function's return value is inconsistent.
+When the data is first fetched, it returns a promise, which is resolved once the data is loaded.
 But subsequent times, it returns cached data.
 This makes it hard to work with.

 Ideally we want our function to return a promise regardless of whether it's getting the data over AJAX or from the cache.
 Let's modify our else block slightly.